TeamGloomy/TeamGloomy.github.io/pages/mydoc/STM32F4SBC/Fly_Gemini/fly_gemini_connected_sbc.md

 ### Firmware File

 {% include tip.html content="The image file we offer for setting up the SBC side of the Fly-Gemini-V1 is based on Stable releases only.
 Please ensure that you use a stable image on the STM32 side and once up a running, if switching to a beta image, you can follow the instructions [here](armbian_upgrade.html). ." %}
 Choose the correct corresponding firmware (firmware-stm32f4-sbc.bin) from [here](https://github.com/gloomyandy/RepRapFirmware/releases){:target="_blank"}.
 Remember to rename it to firmware.bin.
 Put it in the root of a small FAT32 formatted SD card.
 This will be placed in the STM32 side of the board.
+The maximum size supported card is 32GB.

 ### Board.txt